 - Foil sheets (size 4×6)

 So, literally everything you need to get started on a project is included right in the kit.
-Also, there really is no need to worry about replacement tips as these will last for a long time.
+And, there is no need to worry about replacement tips, as they are designed to last for a long time.
 The only way you would need to replace them is if you lose one.

 Where do you buy it?

-You can pick up the Cricut Foil Transfer Kit at a local craft retailer including Michaels and Joann stores.
+You can pick up the Cricut Foil Transfer Kit at a local craft retailer, including Michaels stores.
 You can also order from the Cricut website using the following links:

 - Cricut Joy Foil Transfer Kit